nulinspiratie/SilQ/documentation/docs/Concepts in SilQ.rst

 Concepts in SilQ
 ****************
 This page describes the main concept in SilQ.
-The first section describes the :ref:`Main classes` that build up the layers of abstraction.
+The first section describes the `Main classes` that build up the layers of abstraction.
-The second section describes how all these classes interact with one another when :ref:`Targeting a pulse sequence` to a specific experimental setup.
+The second section describes how all these classes interact with one another when `Targeting a pulse sequence` to a specific experimental setup.
+The final section describes the `AcquisitionParameter`, which is the final layer of abstraction, and whose description

 Main classes
 ============
 The classes described here are ordered by how they control one another.
 In general, classes later on control the classes described earlier.

-`InstrumentInterface`
+Every class described here is a QCoDeS `ParameterNode`, and their properties are `Parameter`\s.

+InstrumentInterface
 ---------------------
 Each instrument has a corresponding QCoDeS `Instrument` driver that facilitates communication with the user via Python.
 These drivers usually directly copy the